-Site 1139 lies at a depth of 1415 m on Skiff Bank's southwestern terrace, which is >1000 m lower than the crest, located <50 km to the northeast (Fig. F3).
-The top of acoustic basement is flat lying, and basement is overlain by a sediment sequence ~500 m thick (Fig. F32).
-The fault scarp marking the boundary between Skiff Bank and the Enderby Basin lies ~20 km southwest of Site 1139 and offsets the basement by more than 2700 m.
+Site 1139 lies at a depth of 1427 m on Skiff Bank's southwestern terrace, which is >1000 m lower than the crest, located <50 km to the northeast (Fig. 3).
+We chose this location as representative of the entire Skiff Bank on the basis of its relatively simple structural setting and thin sedimentary section.
+The top of acoustic basement is flat lying, and the overlying basement is a sediment sequence ~500 m thick (Fig. 32).
+The fault scarp marking the boundary between Skiff

+Bank and the Enderby Basin lies ~20 km southwest of Site 1139 and offsets the basement by more than 2700 m.

-The major objectives at Site 1139 were to obtain igneous basement to characterize the ages, petrography, and compositions of lavas, the physical characteristics of the lava flows, and the environments of eruption (subaerial or submarine).
+The major objectives at Site 1139 were to obtain igneous basement to characterize the ages, petrography, and compositions of the lavas, the physical characteristics of the lava flows, and the environments of eruption (subaerial or submarine).
 We were especially interested in testing the hypothesis that the age of the uppermost igneous basement at Skiff Bank is <40 Ma.
-The sedimentary objectives at Site 1139 were to determine sequence facies, to define the ages of seismic sequence boundaries, to estimate the duration of possible subaerial and shallow-marine environments, to obtain minimum estimates for basement age, and to determine the paleoceanographic history of this high latitude site.
+The sedimentary objectives at Site 1139 were to determine sequence facies, to define the ages of seismic sequence boundaries, to estimate the duration of possible subaerial and shallow marine environments, to obtain minimum estimates for basement age, and to determine the paleoceanographic history of this high latitude site.
 As discussed below, we largely achieved our goals at Site 1139.
-We drilled 233 m into igneous basement that is overlain by lower Oligocene shallow-marine sediments.
+We drilled 233 m into igneous basement that is overlain by early Oligocene shallow marine sediments.